 World-famous Santorini is the southernmost island in the Cyclades.
-A magnificent setting, quality accommodation, delicious local cuisine, exquisite wine and a rich history dating back to the Bronze Age, are some of the island's traits beguiling thousands of visitors each year.
+A magnificent setting, quality accommodation, delicious local cuisine, exquisite wines and a rich history are some of the island's traits which beguile thousands of visitors each year.

 Santorini is without a doubt the most photographed island in Greece.
-Its blue-domed churches and white houses sit atop sheer black and red cliffs and the views are simply breathtaking.
-Many come in summer to enjoy its black volcanic beaches but it is equally beguiling in Spring when masses of colourful wild flowers enter the mix.
+Its blue-domed churches and white houses sit on sheer black and red cliffs and the views are simply breathtaking.
+Many come in summer to enjoy its black volcanic beaches but it is equally popular in Spring when masses of wild flowers are in bloom.

-The island has 14 villages, each with its own character: Fira, the island's busy cosmopolitan capital; Pyrgos, with its castle; Imerovigli, as pretty as a picture; Oia, well known for its traditional architecture and breathtaking sunsets.
-To the east, terraced fields slope gently towards the sea where can be found the black sand beaches, to the west, lies the rim of the crater.
+The island has 14 villages, each with their own character: Fira is the island's busy cosmopolitan capital; Pyrgos has a castle, lovely mansions and some great hiking trails start from there; Imerovigli's white-washed buildings, built on the cliffside, enjoy expansive caldera views; Oia is renowned for its traditional architecture and breathtaking sunsets.
+To the east, terraced fields slope gently towards the sea and the unusual black sand beaches at Kamari.

-Santorini is also famous for its selection of wines - there are 42 grape varieties on the island and 13 wineries and many offer tours (and tasting!)
+Santorini is also famous for its selection of wines - there are 42 grape varieties on the island and 13 wineries; many of these offer tours (and tasting!)

 We recommend hiking along the caldera (the route from Fira to Oia is a popular one), visiting the volcano and swimming in the hot springs, sunset-spotting in Oia (get there early as it gets busy!), or simply relaxing with a glass of chilled local wine and enjoying some of the most breathtaking views in Greece.